top of page

 The stress-pain cycle is a vicious loop where pain causes stress, and stress, in turn, exacerbates the pain.
 Foot pain can be particularly debilitating, causing stress that affects other areas of life.
 Managing this cycle is crucial for improving both physical and mental health.

-• Stress Response: When you're in pain, your body's stress response is triggered, releasing hormones like cortisol.
+• Stress Response: When I'm in pain, my body's stress response is triggered, releasing hormones like cortisol.

 • Pain Perception: High stress levels can heighten pain perception, making foot pain feel even more intense.